maximmax42/Discord-CustomRP/README.md

 Custom Discord Rich Presence Manager for Windows.
 Some of its features are run on startup and tray minimization.
 Uses [Lachee's DiscordRPC for C#](https://github.com/Lachee/discord-rpc-csharp).

 ## Downloading and setting up
-Download the latest version from [Releases](https://github.com/maximmax42/Discord-CustomRP/releases) page, unpack it somewhere, preferably in a separate folder, and start it up.
+Download the latest version from [Releases](https://github.com/maximmax42/Discord-CustomRP/releases) page and run the .exe installer!
+Or, if you prefer the portable version, download the zip, unpack it somewhere, preferably in a separate folder, and start it up.
 Upon starting, you will be prompted to open a setup manual.
 You can open it later by pressing F1 or going Help -> Open Manual.
 ### Updating
-If you don't want to lose all your settings, please unpack the new version in the same folder as you did previously.
+If you installed the app, updating is literally as easy as running the installer for the newer version.
+If you use a portable version, please make sure to extract updated files into the same folder as you did before to keep your settings.

 ## Translations
 So far, the app supports these languages: